marknotton/craft-plugin-settings/README.md

 {{ settings('theme') }}
 ```

 This twig function will automatically define the variables.
-However, if you just want to return the settings away you can pass in ```true```
+However, if you just want to return the settings array you can pass in ```true```

 ```
 {{ settings(true) }}